ZAF07/showwcase-backend-assignment/README.md

 ### JWT Expire

-The current setting is that the JWT setting expires in 20 seconds.
+The current setting is that the JWT token expires in 20 seconds.

 You can change this if you like simply by configuring the value in the specific env configuration file.